|Legler Systems Company|||||GL System|||||Contact Us|||||Help|||||Home||||

 6. For real-time Bar Chart Dashboard (No. 1), a daily (or monthly) bar chart of the number of general journal transactions is shown under the General Ledger Menu.
 Up to 4 different real-time transaction dashboards for general ledger are displayed: two real-time Bar Chart Dashboards and two real-time List Dashboards.
 A Report History Dashboard is displayed under the parameter prompts for each GL report and inquiry procedure showing the last 12 runs.

 7. Online processing involves instantly viewing and changing accounting data (General Journal Records) in the online Master File (database) based on a Transaction Code (Trans-Code) for added accuracy.
 One general journal transaction is processed at a time.

 8. When these General Journal Records are processed by procedure GL03 (posting), the Account Master Records are created (if a new account) and updated during the year.
 GL procedures GL06, GL09 and GL11 also update the Account Master Records.

 9. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script, so large accounting reports (long running tasks) are printed offline.

-10. In the GL System, special notes (comments, instructions or significant events) are entered and displayed from data entry screen GL01 by dynamic linking to procedure DB17 (General Notes Record) using keyboard function key F7 or the mouse when the word "NOTES" appears.
+10. In the GL System, special notes (comments, instructions or significant events) are entered and displayed from data entry screen GL01 by dynamic linking to data entry procedure DB17 (General Notes Record) using keyboard function key F7 or the mouse when the word "NOTES" appears.

 12. Support for either the accrual method (default) or cash method of accounting is set by System-Option-19 in the Company Control Record (DB03).

-13. Auxiliary data input involves processing multiple general journal transactions in the import Transfer File using batch procedure GL13 to edit and add them to the online database.
+13. Auxiliary data input involves processing multiple general journal transactions in the import Transfer File using update procedure GL13 to edit and add them to the online database.

 14. Cobol source programs have been revised to reference a new common Copy member (SLP310) for the IBM AIX system call to execute the Unix chmod command, when an output file is opened and the OPR-SYS-PARM field is set to "AIX".